 ‘GSR said it supports new institutional platforms that aim to make the market more efficient’ Bloomberg, February 4th, 2020.

-Some good insights in January from Fidelity Digital Assets on the challenges facing Bitcoin miners, and how products like GSR’s risk management solutions can help hedge their risk.
+Some good reports in January from Fidelity Digital Assets on the challenges facing Bitcoin miners, and how products like GSR’s risk management solutions can help hedge their risk.

 ‘An area that has received increasing attention is new types of derivatives contracts targeted at players in the mining industry to help them manage risk.
 To date, there have been few options to hedge against changes in hash rate and difficulty, high-impact factors that are specific to digital asset networks like Bitcoin.
 GSR Markets recently announced a partnership with Interhash to launch bespoke risk management products such as swaps, collars, and other customized solutions to enhance mining risk management.’
 Fidelity Digital Assets, Bitcoin Retrospective, January 9th.